jurichar/ft_hangouts/README.md

 To install the project on your local machine:

-- Clone the repo: `git clone https://`
+- Clone the repo: `git clone https://github.com/jurichar/ft_hangouts.git`
 - Launch XCode.
 - Open the project.
-- Run the project.

 ## Usage